-Secure connections are a start, but not the whole story with regard to data security — and can be a false sense of security.
+Secure connections are a start, but not the whole story for data security — and can be a false sense of security.
 So, I shall endeavour to cover some other helpful security measures, both for this website and many of your common online safety needs.

 Often websites will say they are secure, based or referring only to this aspect of connection — which is almost default nowadays, very easy to offer as most platform and hosting setups will configure this anyway, and it’s usually a one-time setup — it’s the absolute minimum of security acknowledgements you should expect.

-For your reassurance, this website is only available with a secure connection, and any messages or email addresses, names and details submitted here will only be received over that same secure connection.
+For your reassurance, this website is only available on a secure connection, and any messages or email addresses, names and details submitted here will only be received over that same secure connection.

 I actively avoid using any 3rd-party hosted services that would otherwise be able to see, and therefore store, readable copies of your data.
 They can’t use what they don’t have, and we know that data is so cheap to store it can be kept indefinitely, and used far beyond our imagination and memory for what we share where.

-Think of this principle and choice being similar to that between laminated toughened safety-glass, and untreated standard glass - they can both broken with an amount of force.
-If you have a choice, avoiding breakage is the first preference to lowers the risk of potential harm — but the safest environment in the event of any breakage is one that does not have scattered shards, and is largely quick to recover.
+Think of this principle and choice being similar to that between laminated toughened safety-glass, and untreated standard glass — they can both be broken with an amount of force.
+If you have a choice, avoiding breakage is the first preference in lowering the risk of potential harm.
+The safest environment in the event of any breakage is one that does not have scattered shards, and is largely quick to recover.

 Self-hosted software (your computers, devices or virtual private server), is the first preference to have in avoiding 3rd-party duplications of your data — this is lamination to contain your data fragments with your immediate reach.